EGA-archive/LocalEGA-inbox/docs/authentication.rst

 Updating a user password is not allowed (ie therefore the ``password`` *type* is configured to deny every access).

-The ``session`` *type* handles the chrooting.
+The ``session`` *type* eventually handles the chrooting, but it is better to leave it to OpenSSH.
+So the pam module is commented in the configuration file.

-The ``account`` *type* of the PAM module is a pass-through.
-It succeeds.
-It also "refreshes" the cache information is case it has expired.
-This cache expiration mechanism will capture the situation where the user's credentials have been reset.
-If the user stays logged in and idle, the ssh session will expire.
-If the user is not idle, then it is the same behaviour as if the user account was created locally (ie. in /etc/passwd and /etc/shadow).
+The ``account`` *type* of the PAM module ensures the user's home directory is created.
+If it already is created, it's a pass-through that always succeeds.